davidsklar/git-credential-helper/README.md

     John Szakmeister <john@szakmeister.net>)
  * *Mac OS X Keychain*
    (taken from upstream git)
+ * *Windows Credential API*
+   (taken from upstream git)

-Both implementations here are based on a generic helper implementation, that provides the basic common infrastructure for new credential helpers.
+All of these implementations here are based on a generic helper implementation that provides the basic common infrastructure for new credential helpers.

 Installation & Usage
 --------------------